youssefHosni/AI-Books-Assignments-Answers/Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow/Chapter 8: Dimensionality Reduction.md

 1. What are the main motivations for reducing a dataset’s dimensionality?
 What are the main drawbacks?

 Answer:
+* Increase the training speed or decrease the time complexity.
+* Remove the unneeded informatino which might affect the training and model performance which is known as the curise of dimensiionality
+* To be able to visualize the data.
+* Saving storage/meomery space.
+Some of the drawbacks:
+* Increase the machine learning pipeline complexity
+* Depending on the training dataset size this might take alot of time and computation power
+* It is alawys diffuilt to explain the results with a transformed features.

 2. What is the curse of dimensionality?